Short haircuts on men are typically easy to maintain, yet radiate style. That’s why shorter cuts are understandably very popular amongst men.

 Rather than looking confused, the barber deftly locates his clippers, attaches something, and gets to work as if the request is perfectly normal.

 Well, it is.
 The ‘somethings’ your barber will attach to his clippers are different ‘guard sizes’.

 They’re placed before the blade on clippers to maintain a specific length when ‘clipping’ hair.

-So, a ‘Number 1’, being the shortest (after 0, of course) means the guard size is 0,3 centimetres (⅛ inch), which will result in hair cut to that length.
-So on and so forth, until ‘Number 8’, which is 2,5 centimetres (1 inch).
+So, a ‘Number 1’, being the shortest (after 0, of course) means the guard size is 0,3 centimeters (⅛ inch), which will result in haircut to that length.
+So on and so forth, until ‘Number 8’, which is 2,5 centimeters (1 inch).

 How to style short hair for men: Expert tips